tophatch/CouchbaseMobileWithKubernetes/README.md

 `kubectl attach $(kubectl get pods --no-headers=true -l role=gateway | grep "1/1.*Running" | awk '/sync-gateway-[a-z]*/ {print $1}')`

+The public IP for the Sync Gateway service can be found by running the following command:

+`kubectl get service sync-gateway-service`

 ## Opening the admin interface

-This is done separately as it opens the admin interface on the public internet.
+This is done separately as it opens the admin interface on a public IP address.
 Start the admin service by running the following command:

 `kubectl create -f .\kubernetes\couchbase-admin-service.yml`